AlaskaAirlines/auro-button/docs/partials/api.md

 The `rounded` and `pill` shapes are flexible and can hold any amount of information

 The `circle` and `square` shapes are always equal dimensions.
-We recommend only using them for icon-only buttons.
+These shapes currently only support icon-only buttons.

 #### Rounded